 Then you’re ready to get your stream on stage!

-- In the Backstage, go to the Media section and hover over the “New +” button (do not click the button).
+- From Backstage, go to the Studio and hover over the three dots to the right of the “+ New” button (do not click the button).

 - A dropdown menu appears with the option “RTMP Stream” – select this.

-- Click “Save”, and the media edit window closes.
-You are back at the Media section, and you should see your new Stream at the top of the list of media, with a QR code as its preview.
+- Click “Save”, and the edit interface closes.
+You should see your new stream at the top of the media list, with a QR code as its preview.

-- If you are using Larix Broadcaster on a mobile device, you can scan this code directly to import your unique key into the Larix settings.
-You can also click on the green pencil icon at the right-hand side to enter the stream’s edit interface again: the QR code is also here.
+- If you’re using Larix Broadcaster on a mobile device, you can scan this code to directly import the settings.

-- If you are using OBS, click on the green pencil icon at the right-hand side to enter the stream’s edit interface.
-Then click on the OBS icon for the configuration instructions.
-You will find the stream URL and unique key in these instructions, along with screenshots of the OBS settings.
+- If you’re using OBS, click on the QR code and a pop-up window opens with the configuration instructions, along with screenshots of the OBS settings.
 Click the red buttons to copy the URL and key, and paste them into your OBS settings.

 Configure your streaming application

-After creating your Stream media item, you will find a QR code in both the Media list and the stream’s edit interface.
+If you haven’t already got the settings, you can scan the QR code from any of these places: the media list in Studio; the stream’s edit interface; and the Streaming toolbar overlay on a stage that you’ve assigned the stream to.
 Scan this code with a QR reader app, then click to import your unique key and the UpStage streaming URL into the Larix settings.
-Depending on the QR reader app you are using, you may need to click “Visit URL”, “Browse website”, “Click to access” or something similar.
+Depending on the QR reader app you’re using, you may need to click “Visit URL”, “Browse website”, “Click to access” or something similar.

-- In “Connections”, you will see a new stream with the UpStage streaming URL and your unique key.
+- In “Connections”, you’ll see a new stream with the UpStage streaming URL and your unique key.

 - Tap the key to activate it.

-- Go back to the Settings menu and make any changes that you want, such as selecting “Audio only” in the Audio settings if you only want to send audio.
-In the Video settings you can select landscape or portrait orientation.
+- Go back to the UpStage Settings menu and make any changes that you want, such as selecting “Audio only” in the audio settings if you only want to send audio.
+In the video settings you can select landscape or portrait orientation.
 Other adjustments to optimise your stream are explained below.

-- Go out of the settings and start your stream by tapping the red circle on the Larix camera interface.
+- Go out of the Settings menu and start your stream by tapping the red circle on the Larix camera interface.
 Next to this circle is a mute button to mute and unmute the audio stream.